 An empty space earmarked for redevelopment between Cardiff University and National Museum Wales has been virtually re-shaped by children across the city.
 In partnership with Cardiff University ‘Technocamps team children have been dreaming up new designs for the space using the Minecraft for Education programme, accessible to all schoolchildren through the Hwb platform.

 Children were immersed in the space after it was recreated on Minecraft by the Technocamps team.
 From there they were given creative license to construct whatever landscape they thought was important to them.

 Entries from Over 50 teams of children across Cardiff schools were collated, to help inform the final design of the space.
 The Technocamps team were able to find several themes, similarities, and high-quality designs after reviewing the entries.
-In partnership with a local architect and landscaper, the space will now be transformed into a relaxation green area containing elements and themes from the Minecraft competition considered as part of this work.
+In partnership with a local architect and landscaper, the space will now be transformed into a relaxation green space, with elements and themes from the Minecraft competition considered as part of this work.